Daankrol/Dataset-Reduction-IL/configs/README.md

     - type: Subset Selection Algorithm
     - fraction: Percentage of data used for training
     - select_every: Subset selection every N epochs
-    - kappa: Kappa value
+    - kappa: Kappa value (used when doing a warmup.
+Fraction of the epochs used to do warm up before doing dss.)
-    - lam: Lambda value
+    - lam: Lambda value (Regularization constant of OMP solver)
     - valid: For class imbalance training
   - train_args
     - num_epochs: Number of epochs to train the model